 After clicking on connect, the server is displayed as connected:

-Now go back on Home (or click on the "Xen Orchestra" title on top left of the screen), you'll see the default home view on VMs objects.
+Now go back to the Home view (or click on the "Xen Orchestra" title on the top left of the screen), you'll see the default home view of VM objects.

-This view regroup all running VMs on your connected server:
+By default, this view groups all running VMs on your connected server:

 Let's take a quick tour:

 - the global menu is on the left, you can collapse it by clicking on the icon

 - the home view has a header with a type selector (VMs, hosts or pools), a filter zone and a button to create new VMs

 - the VM list also has a header (number of filtered VMs and total VMs) and assisted filters (by pool, host and tags) and a sort menu (by name, memory etc.).
 You can also expand all VMs details here with the icon